theplant/appkit/logtracing/README.md

 		"service", "greeter",
 	)

-	// or get the active span from context
+	// or get the active span from the context

 	span := logtracing.SpanFromContext(ctx)
 	span.AppendKVs(